0

 Kombucha Continuous Brewing Method - Pros vs Cons

-Brewing Ratios for continuous brewing
+Brewing Ratios for Continuous Brewing

 For batch method, the recipe is set (1 cup sugar, 2 tbsp tea, 1.5 cups starter tea), but what about for continuous brewing?
 How do you know how much sugar or tea to add?